Skip to main content

 To use Signals, you need to define which attributes to calculate, and then apply the configuration.
 Signals will calculate the attributes from your real-time event stream.

-For this prospect scoring use case, use the following set of attributes.
+Let's imagine that for this use case our data science team came up with the following set of attributes.
 They'll be calculated against the domain_userid device attribute key.
 Choosing this attribute key allows Signals to calculate attributes from events across multiple sessions for each prospect.

 Feature nameDescriptionTypeAggregation

-num_pricing_views_l7d/l30dNumber of page_view events of the /pricing page in the last 7 or 30 daysintcounter
+num_pricing_viewsNumber of page_view events of the /pricing pageintcounter

 # Imports